-The CRA Executive Director or his/her designee shall chair the Committee.
+The CRA Executive Director or his/her designee will chair the Committee.
 The Manager will be a non-voting member of the Committee.
 The City Attorney's Office will provide legal counsel and advice to the Committee.

-The Committee shall have the authority to do the following: (1) recommend that the City Attorney's Office initiate litigation in the event the restaurant owner fails to respond to the demand letter or refuses to reimburse the CRA; (2) discuss and vote on the terms of a settlement agreement in the event the restaurant owner proposes a payment schedule; or (3) decide to write-off the debt entirely.
-The Committee's decision shall be reported by the CRA Executive Director to the CRA for approval.
+The Committee shall have the authority to do the following: (1) recommend that the City Attorney's Office initiate litigation in the event the business owner fails to respond to the demand letter or refuses to reimburse the CRA; (2) discuss and vote on the terms of a settlement agreement in the event the business owner proposes a payment schedule; or (3) decide to write-off the debt entirely.
+The Committee's decision will be reported by the CRA Executive Director to the CRA for approval.

-If a settlement agreement is recommended, the City Attorney's Office will draft such an agreement for signature by the restaurant owner and the CRA.
-The Executive Director shall present the settlement agreement to the CRA for approval.
-If the restaurant owner defaults on the terms of the settlement agreement, the Manager will coordinate a meeting of the Default Committee to determine further action.
+If a settlement agreement is recommended, the City Attorney's Office will draft such an agreement for signature by the business owner and the CRA.
+The CRA Executive Director will present the settlement agreement to the CRA for approval.
+If the business owner defaults on the terms of the settlement agreement, the Manager will coordinate a meeting of the Default Committee to determine further action.

-If the restaurant owner proposes settlement after a claim has been filed in the courts and the proposal is accepted by the Committee before a judgment is entered by the court, the case shall be dismissed once the settlement agreement is approved by the CRA.
-However, litigation may be reinstated if the restaurant owner defaults on the terms of the settlement agreement.
+If the business owner proposes settlement after a claim has been filed in the courts and the proposal is accepted by the Committee, before a judgment is entered by the court, the case will be dismissed once the settlement agreement is approved by the CRA.
+However, litigation may be reinstated if the business owner defaults on the terms of the settlement agreement.